couchbase/sync_gateway/README.md

 ### Mapping documents to channels

 There are currently two ways to assign documents to channels.
-Both of these operate implicitly: there's not a separate action that assigns a doc to a channel, rather the contents of the document determine what channels its in.
+Both of these operate implicitly: there's not a separate action that assigns a doc to a channel, rather the _contents_ of the document determine what channels its in.

 #### Explicit property

 The default (simple and limited) way is to add a `channels` property to a document.
 Its value is an array of strings.
 The strings are the names of channels that this document will be available through.
 A document with no `channels` property will not appear in any channels.

-#### Mapping function
+#### Sync function

-The more flexible way is to define a sync function.
-This is a JavaScript function, similar to a "map", that takes a document body as input and can decide based on that what channels it should go into.
-Like a regular map function, it may not reference any external state and it must return the same results every time it's called on the same input.
+The more flexible way is to define a **sync function**.
+This is a JavaScript function, similar to a CouchDB validation function, that takes a document body as input and can decide based on that what channels it should go into.
+Like a regular CouchDB function, it may not reference any external state and it must return the same results every time it's called on the same input.

 The sync function goes in a design document with ID `_design/channels`, in a property named `sync`.
+Since design documents are for admins only, they are accessible only on the admin port (by default 4985.)

-To add the current document to a channel, the function should call the special function `sync` which takes one or more channel names (or arrays of channel names) as arguments.
-For convenience, `sync` ignores `null` or `undefined` argument values.
+To add the current document to a channel, the function should call the special function `channel` which takes one or more channel names (or arrays of channel names) as arguments.
+For convenience, `channel` ignores `null` or `undefined` argument values.

-Defining a sync overrides the default channel mapping mechanism; that is, the `channels` property will be ignored.
+Defining a sync function overrides the default channel mapping mechanism; that is, the document's `channels` property will be ignored.
 The default mechanism is equivalent to the following simple sync function:

-    function (doc) { sync(doc.channels); }
+    function (doc) { channel(doc.channels); }

 ### Replicating channels to CouchDB or TouchDB

-The basics are simple: When pulling from Sync Gateway using the CouchDB API, configure the replication to use a filter named `sync_gateway/bychannel`, and a filter parameter `channels` whose value is a comma-separated list of channels to subscribe to.
+The basics are simple: When pulling from Sync Gateway using the CouchDB API, configure the replication to use a filter named `sync_gateway/bychannel`, and a filter parameter `channels` whose value is a comma-separated list of channels to fetch.
 The replication will now only pull documents tagged with those channels.

+(Yes, this sounds just like CouchDB filtered replication.
+The difference is that the implementation is much, much more efficient because it uses a B-tree index to find the matching documents, rather than simply calling a JavaScript filter function on every single document.)

 #### Removal from channels